 PAST & CURRENT CLIENTS INCLUDE…

-Lingu AS, Akasie språktjenester AS, Akastor, Miljødirektoratet, Redd Barna, Fafo, Polarworks AS, Sanity AS, Fagbokforlaget, the University of Bergen, University of Oslo, Inland Norway University of Applied Sciences, OsloMet, Norwegian University of Science and Technology, University College of South-Eastern Norway, Paris School of Economics, Vilnius University, University of Graz, University of Granada, University of Leipzig, Michigan State University, Northwestern University, and University of Chicago.
+Lingu AS, Akasie språktjenester AS, Akastor, Miljødirektoratet, Redd Barna, Fafo, Fagbokforlaget, the University of Bergen, the University of Oslo, Inland Norway University of Applied Sciences, OsloMet, the Norwegian University of Science and Technology, the University College of South-Eastern Norway, Paris School of Economics, Vilnius University, the University of Graz, the University of Granada, the University of Leipzig, Michigan State University, Northwestern University, Florida State University, the University of Notre Dame, and the University of Chicago.

-I am an American-Italian freelance editorial, writing, and language consultant living in Oslo, Norway.
-A life-long interest in language, ideas, and culture prompted me to pursue my BA in Anthropology from Amherst College, followed by my MA and soon-to-be PhD from the University of Chicago’s Department of Comparative Human Development.
+I am an Oslo-based editorial, writing, and language consultant.
+A life-long interest in language, ideas, and culture prompted me to pursue my BA in Anthropology at Amherst College, followed by an MA and several years' doctoral research at the University of Chicago’s Department of Comparative Human Development.

 I have worked in the fields of editing, writing, research, and education for 17+ years.
 When I am not playing with words, you will find me swimming in the fjords, hiking in the marka, learning Norwegian and Italian, restoring an old farmhouse in the French Pyrenees, guerilla gardening around Oslo, or curled up under a Rørøs blanket with my nose in a book.